saffiali/AutoTranslateBlobs/README.md

 ```
 # Known Limitations
 - Areas of improvments for handling complex and sizable HTML documents.
 - One target language.
-There a posibility to fan-out to many target languages.
+There is a posibility to fan-out to many target languages.

 # Credits
 I ported the "TranslationAssistant.TranslationServices.Core" from "DocumentTranslator" to dotnet standard to be able to use it in Functions runtime.